A Bumpy Transition to Ketosis

 Reflections on my Transition to Ketosis, Week 1

 - Fasting certainly does jump-start ketosis, but fasting for more than 36 hours may not be safe for everyone, and was no fun.

 - Appetite is generally much lower as ketones rise.

-- Hunger feels different in ketosis–mild headache, stomach growls, calm thoughts of food, can still go hours without eating and function fine.
+- Hunger feels different in ketosis than on a standard diet.
+I experienced mild headache, stomach growls, calm thoughts of food, can still go hours without eating and function fine.
 Zero emotional component.
 Compare this to hunger on a standard diet, which (for me) = irritability, anxiety, distractibility, emotional longing for food, sense of urgency, carbohydrate cravings, and wish to stop whatever I’m doing and find something to eat right away.

 - My blood sugar is still pretty high despite high ketones, but I think all bets are off during first few weeks, as “keto-adaptation” can take 3 weeks or more.
-[Keto-adaptation refers to the body’s ability to efficiently use ketones for fuel instead of carbohydrate.]
+[Keto-adaptation refers to the body’s adjustment to the efficient use of ketones for fuel instead of glucose.]

 - I am hesitant to do any experiments within my experiment until after a month of this plan, so for now I’m going to stick with: 75 g protein, 1400 cals max, carbs less than 30 g/day, mostly meat, no dairy, no caffeine, no artificial anything.